ryanwellsdotcom/csv-to-json/README.md

 ```
 ## Running the script

-Ensure the .csv and .py files are in the same directory and within that directory run:
+Ensure the `.csv` and `.py` files are in the same directory and run:

 ```ssh
 python3 csvToJson.py